 Key capabilities

-The Tool Calling Node provides several advantages over manual function calling implementation:
+The Agent Node provides several advantages over manual function calling implementation:

 Automatic Schema Generation: No need to manually define OpenAPI schemas for your tools